CHill-Three/chill-three.github.io/README.md

 >> - Added Arduino - Project 9: Ultrasonic Sensor Module (8/5/2020)
 >> - Added Arduino - Project 8: Servo (8/1/2020)
 >> - Added Arduino - Project 7: Tilt Ball Switch (7/31/2020)

+> ## Future Plans:
+>
+>> - To add a "Description" section for all projects in order to provide an overview about the completed projects.